top of page

 Yet, the question remains, does learning mindset equate to growth mindset?

 Is it sufficient to attribute one’s learning to just growth mindset.
-I love asking this question to my audience, many of whom are working adults, human resources professionals and learning experts.
-Invariably, like the image you see above, the overweight is on growth mindset, we think the belief that we can grow is sufficient.
+I love asking this question to my audience, many of whom are working professionals, learning & development professionals and learning experts.
+Invariably, like the poll results you see in the image above, the overweight is on growth mindset, we think the most important learning attitude is growth mindset, we believe we can grow with effort.

 Really?
 What about humility, perseverance, courage to make mistakes, a sense of curiosity and just being proactive?
 Surely these matter too?

-I conducted a quantitative survey with 340 working professionals on learning attitudes influencing learning outcomes like growth in capabilities, expansion in one’s identity and positive outcomes like happiness and more career options etc.
+I conducted a quantitative survey with 340 working professionals on learning attitudes influencing learning outcomes like growth in capabilities, expansion in one’s identity and engaged employability like higher engagement with more career options.

 Here are 2 findings: